Skip to main content

 3. The agent polls for commands every few seconds

-5. When the session expires, the agent executes your revoke script
+5. When the session expires, the agent runs the scripts in the revoke/ subdirectory

 You control the scripts

 The agent never generates or runs arbitrary commands.
-It only calls the scripts you've written and configured.
-EntryGuard passes the CIDR — your script decides what to do with it: add an iptables rule, update UFW, modify an nginx allowlist, add a Windows Firewall rule, call a Traefik API, or anything else.
+It only calls the scripts you've written and placed in the script directory.
+EntryGuard passes the CIDR — your scripts decide what to do with it: add an iptables rule, update UFW, modify an nginx allowlist, add a Windows Firewall rule, call a Traefik API, or anything else.

 Why Use the Agent?